-Rand and Knight have remained an on-again, off-again couple over the years, but they seem destined to stay together, even though they suffered of a “phantom pregnancy,” (a side effect caused by Danny Rand’s Chi powers).
-This event proved a relationship killer at the time and like a really bad excuse for not wanting them to have a baby, but hey, comics are weird.
+Rand and Knight have remained in an on-again/off-again relationship over the years, but they seem destined to stay together, even though they suffered a “phantom pregnancy” (a side effect caused by Danny Rand’s Chi powers).
+This event proved to be a relationship killer at the time, and a really bad excuse for not wanting them to have a baby, but hey, comics are weird.

-This couple also shares the tittle for being the first interracial kiss in mainstream comics, back in 1977.
+This couple also shares the title for being the first interracial kiss in mainstream comics, back in 1977.

-NOTE: This is comics I’m talking about, Captain Kirk and Uhura still have the tittle for first onscreen interracial kiss.
+NOTE: I’m talking about comics.
+It is Captain Kirk and Uhura who hold the title for first on-screen interracial kiss.

-We’ll see the pair again in Netflix’ The Defenders August 18.
+We’ll see the pair again in Netflix’s The Defenders when it arrives on August 18.

-On the Earth-Two continuity, their story developed to the point were Catwoman reformed and Batman admitted his love for her, marrying shortly after and having a daughter, Helena Wayne, who would later become the Huntress.
+In the Earth-Two continuity, their story developed to the point were Catwoman was reformed and Batman admitted his love for her, marrying shortly after and having a daughter, Helena Wayne, who would later become the Huntress.

-On Earth-One, Catwoman and Batman were often at odds since they were on different sides of the law, but eventually, Catwoman reformed and Batman accepted her as part of the vigilante team in Gotham City.
+In Earth-One, Catwoman and Batman were often at odds since they were on different sides of the law, but eventually, Catwoman was reformed and Batman accepted her as part of the vigilante team in Gotham City.
 Coincidentally, Bruce Wayne also started a romantic relationship with Selina Kyle.
-Despite this developments, Catwoman realized Batman and Bruce could not totally trust her and she would always leave Gotham, to keep away from both men who were one and the same.
+Despite these developments, Catwoman realized Batman (and Bruce) could not totally trust her, and she would always leave Gotham to keep away from both men who were one and the same.

-In the continuity we know, however, Batman has put The Mission first, time after time, always choosing Gotham and its protection above everything else….
-Until recently.
+In the continuity we know, however, Batman has put his mission first time after time, always choosing Gotham and its protection above everything else…until recently.

 - Apollo & Midnighter